 Roasted pork tenderloin with a savory balsamic glaze looks elegant on the Christmas table and tastes even better.
 This recipe will steal the holiday show.

 Crispy on the outside, tender and juicy on the inside!
-This baked pork tenderloin recipe is packed with amazing flavours.
+This roasted pork tenderloin recipe is packed with amazing flavours.
 The balsamic vinegar along with the herbs give the pork a fresh but savoury flavour that will have you licking the plate clean.

 Pork tenderloin recipes are great choice for holiday dinners.
 It’s a lean cut of meat but provides enough protein for any eating plan.